Hanna Reitsch

 Hanna Reitsch (29 March 1912 – 24 August 1979) was a German aviator and test pilot.
-Along with Melitta von Stauffenberg, she flight-tested many of Germany's new aircraft during World War II and received many honors.
-Reitsch was among the very last people to meet Adolf Hitler before his death in the Führerbunker in late April 1945.
+Reitsch was among the very last people to meet Adolf Hitler before his suicide in the Führerbunker in April 1945.
 Following her capture, she provided information about her departure from Berlin and denied that she might have helped Hitler escape.

 During the 1930s, Reitsch set more than 40 flight altitude records and women's endurance records in gliding and unpowered flight.
 In the 1960s, she was sponsored by the West German foreign office as a technical adviser in Ghana and elsewhere.
 She also founded a gliding school in Ghana, where she worked for Kwame Nkrumah.

 Early life and education

 Reitsch was born in Hirschberg, Silesia, on 29 March 1912 to an upper-middle-class family.
 She was daughter of Dr. Wilhelm (Willy) Reitsch, who was an ophthalmology clinic manager, and his wife Emy Helff-Hibler von Alpenheim, who was a member of the Austrian nobility.
 Despite her mother being a devout Catholic, Hanna was raised a Protestant.
 She had two siblings, brother Kurt, a naval Fregattenkapitän (frigate captain), and younger sister Heidi.
 Reitsch began flight training in 1932 at the School of Gliding in Grunau.
 While a medical student in Berlin, she enrolled in a German Air Mail amateur flying school for powered aircraft at Staaken, training in a Klemm Kl 25.